Ed Gillespie: PBS NewsHour

 The Political Scoop.
 Few political operatives have as much varied and high-level experience as Ed Gillespie.
 Through his years as chair of the RNC and as counselor to the President, his commentary mixes anecdotes and analysis, giving a full and entertaining viewpoint about what the current political climate will mean for American business.
 A sharp observer of US elections and political trends, Gillespie discusses the implications of the latest elections, what it means for the nation, and the rising heat of today’s political climate as he prognosticates what we can expect from Washington.

-What “New Washington” Will Mean For Business.
-With the Trump administration and the 115th Congress likely to produce changes for businesses, Gillespie addresses what organizations must do differently to impact policy and protect their interests—even in the midst of gridlock in the Beltway.
+What “New Washington” Will Mean for Business.
+With the current administration and new Congress likely to produce changes for businesses, Gillespie addresses what organizations must do differently to impact policy and protect their interests – even in the midst of gridlock in the Beltway.
 With vast experience in both the legislative and executive branches, Gillespie understands the strategies that will be necessary to persuade lawmakers and regulators in the “new” Washington.

 The Full-Circle View Of Healthcare Politics.
 As one of the top political strategists in Washington, Ed Gillespie frames how healthcare reform affects businesses with clarity and expertise.
 He shares what organizations need to know about the political future of the healthcare debate and offers his thoughts on alternative plans.
 His experience in the executive and legislative branches as well as his time running one of the Capital’s top strategy firms gives him the full range of perspectives that will determine the future of healthcare in America.